Myelin is critical for optimal brain function and mental health.

 - If you have a laptop, don’t touch it.
 Use a wired keyboard and wired mouse instead.

 - Supplement with the herb Rhodiola.
 It has radioprotective effects (60-62).
-I take this one, and previously wrote about it here.
+I take this one.
+You can get it here or here.
+I previously wrote about Rhodiola here.

 This is just the tip of the iceberg.
 There are many other steps you can take, and I plan on writing more about this soon because it isn’t discussed enough.